lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 hi xxx, did you get my email following up with GitLab about the renewal invoice?
 Still nothing after a whole week.​ Weird.

+Hi GitLab Support Team,
+I am writing to request the renewal of our GitLab Premium subscription.
+I have previously attempted to contact our assigned account manager, Justine Millana, via email twice but have not received a response.
+As our internal financial deadline is approaching, I need to escalate this request through official channels.
+Here are the details of our current subscription and renewal request:
+Current Plan:​ GitLab Premium (Self-Managed)
+Number of Seats:​ 12
+Current Expiry Date:​ September 24, 2026
+Renewal Requirement:​ We wish to renew with the exact same setup (12 seats, Self-Managed Premium).
+Urgency:
+Our finance department requires all vendor invoices to be submitted by June 30th​ to avoid delays in payment processing.
+Additionally, we want to ensure there is no lapse in our license coverage.
+Could you please prioritize this request, generate the quote and invoice, and advise on the next steps?
+If our previous Account Manager is unavailable, please assign a new point of contact for this renewal.
+Thank you for your assistance.
+Best regards,

+Hey, just a heads-up—the GitLab renewal is gonna be roughly $X,XXX​ for the 12 seats.
+Would you be able to reply to Finance's email about upcoming expenses?

+Right now, only three of us are active.
+If we drop the seats down to, say, 6, we'd basically cut the cost in half.
 #### Example 8
 As we are approaching financial year-end, we would be grateful for your assistance with the following matters to facilitate the year end closing process:
 1. Please submit all expense claims（费用报销) incurred on or before 30 June 2026 by end of 2 July 2026.
 If you do not anticipate incurring any expenses during the last week of June, please prepare and submit your claim in advance.如果你觉得接下来一周都没啥钱要报，那就别等到月底最后一天才交单，现在就交掉，省得拖到财年关账那天手忙脚乱。